 There’s no cure for rheumatoid arthritis, but treatment is available to reduce inflammation and stop the progression of the disease.

 The goal of treatment is to help you achieve remission, which is a period when symptoms disappear.
-Your treatment will depend on the severity of your symptoms.
+Your treatment will depend on the nature and severity of your symptoms.

 A number of medications can be used to treat RA.
-Those include:
+These include:

-- OTC pain relievers.
-If symptoms are mild, over-the-counter nonsteroidal anti-inflammatory medications can help manage inflammation and pain.
+- Anti-inflammatory medications.
+If symptoms are mild, over-the-counter (OTC) nonsteroidal anti-inflammatory medications can help manage inflammation and pain.
 These include ibuprofen (Motrin) and naproxen sodium (Aleve).

 - Corticosteroids.
 These are very effective at reducing pain and inflammation.
 Steroids are available orally, or your doctor can administer a steroid injection in your hip.
 Your doctor may prescribe a corticosteroid for a brief period for severe flares, or as a bridge until other medication is effective.
 They’re not recommended as a long-term treatment due to side effects.